 “Hurting your credit score is easy.
 Rebuilding your credit score is hard.
 A single late payment on your credit report will be visible for seven years.
 It's critical to pay your bills on-time because 35 percent of your credit score is based on your payment history.” — James Garvey, CEO of Self Lender

 “[...] a lot of young individuals don't realize just how many things affect credit score.
-For example, items such as parking tickets, medical bills, cable bills, library fees and even gym memberships can affect your credit score believe it or not.
+For example, items such as parking tickets, medical bills, cable bills, library fees, and even gym memberships can affect your credit score believe it or not.
 A lot of millennials just brush these bills to the side not knowing they might come back to bite them later on when they apply for a loan.” — Matthew Ross, Co-owner and COO of RIZKNOWS and The Slumber Yard

 “The Fair Credit Reporting Act requires that all borrowers receive a free credit report from each of the three credit bureaus.
 It is important to get into the habit of requesting a report from each throughout the year.
 Order one every three months so you can monitor your credit all year long.
 Go to www.Annualcreditreport.com and register for your free copies.” — Best

 “There are no reasons to pay for a credit report.
-You can check your credit scores for free with Credit Karma or Credit Sesame.” — Elise Nguyen, Personal Finance and Lifestyle Blogger for Little Seeds of Wealth
+You can check your credit reports and scores for free with Credit Karma or Credit Sesame.” — Elise Nguyen, Personal Finance and Lifestyle Blogger for Little Seeds of Wealth

 “Credit cards allow you to build credit history, which is important for your financial health.
 Having a credit history allows you to take out a loan, finance a car or even buy a house.
 Establishing a trail shows lenders that you’re able to make payments on a frequent basis.
 Paying your credit card bills on time will allow you to obtain a strong credit score, apply for items that require credit and receive lower interest rates.
 Building credit takes time and patience, but it’s worth the wait.